invia-de/patty/src/components/molecules/DropDown/DropDown.md

 ```

 It is possible to define a `openBackgroundColor` which will be applied to the
-`handler`and dthe dropdown `content` containers, when the dropdown is open.
+`handler` and dthe dropdown `content` containers, when the dropdown is open.

+Alternatively, the dropdown passes a `isOpen` boolean property to the handler, when the
+dropdown gets opened.

 The style of handler and content are controlled from outside, as both are passed
 as react elements to the `DropDown` container.